XiPingo/XiPingo.github.io/CV.md

 - A project on The relationship between central and local governments: Based on the perspective of game theory (ongoing)
 - Effective Responses to Stigmatized Enterprises: A Case Study of the Convenience Food Industry (with AI Peiyuan, YIN Tao and XU Fanjiahui, **first prize** in the freshman track at the 27th Forum of Science & Arts of Nanjing University) 2024.05
 ### Others
-- Works in the Nanjing University Undergraduate Admissions Volunteer Association
+- Works in the Nanjing University Undergraduate Admissions Volunteer Association 2024.05 - Present
-- Worked as an editor in the All-Media Center of the Undergraduate Admissions Office of Nanjing University (using Jianying and Pr)
+- Worked as an editor in the All-Media Center of the Undergraduate Admissions Office of Nanjing University (using Jianying and Pr) 2024.09 - Present
+- Excellence Award of the First Most Beautiful Note Contest of Nanjing University 2024.10